MythicAgents/Athena/README.md

 - Athena cannot be converted to shellcode
   - Due to the nature of self-contained .NET executables, Athena is currently unable to be converted to shellcode with tool such as donut
 - Large Binary Sizes
-  - Athena binaries default to a self-contained executable, which means it contains the entire .NET framework in the binary.
-If you need smaller binaries, experiment with the trimmed, and compressed options.
-Or download as source, and compile using NativeAOT (unsupported)
+  - Athena binaries default to being "self-contained", this essentially means the entire .NET runtime is included in the binary leading to larger sizes.
+If you need smaller binaries, experiment with the `trimmed`, and `compressed` options.
+Alternatively, you can download as source and compile using NativeAOT (unsupported)
 - Athena doesn't work with <insert common .NET executable here>
-  - The .NET that Athena is built with is a different .NET from the .NET Frameowrk.
-While there are similarities, they are fundamentally incompatible with eachother.
-Any .NET framework binaries will need to be ported over to .NET 7 before they can be used with `execute-assembly` alternatively, you can use `inject-assembly` to use `donut` to convert it to shellcode and inject into a foreign process.
+  - Athena is built using the latest version of .NET which is fundamentally different from the .NET framework a majority of offensive security tools used.
+Any .NET framework binaries will need to be converted to .NET 7 before they can be used with `execute-assembly` alternatively, you can use `inject-assembly` to use `donut` to convert it to shellcode and inject into a sacrificial process.

 ## Changelog